jmdoan1/upwork-job-search-alerts/README.md

 You can modify these parameters in the `upwork-job-search-alerts.py` file:

 - `CHECK_INTERVAL = 3` - Time between checks in minutes
-- `MAX_DESCRIPTION_LENGTH = 300` - Maximum length of job descriptions in notifications
+- `MAX_DESCRIPTION_LENGTH = 300` - Maximum length of job descriptions in notifications before
 - `SAVE_SEARCH_HTML = False` - Whether to save search page HTML for debugging
 - `SAVE_POST_HTML = False` - Whether to save job posting HTML for debugging
+- `SAVE_TELEGRAM_MESSAGES = False` - Whether to save job posting HTML for debugging
+- `USE_PROXY = True` - Whether or not to use the proxy list from the .env file

 ## Troubleshooting